alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/topology_editor_file.md

 {%warning%}
 <h5>Limitations</h5>
+* The content of the yaml file is currently not automatically updated.
+If you work with a milestone version of 1.4.0 you must save all pending operations in order to have a generated yaml file up to date with the changes you may have done in the editor.

-In order to edit the YAML of the topology all previous operations must have been saved.
+* In order to edit the YAML of the topology all previous operations must have been saved.
 {%endwarning%}

 {%info%}